kenzap/api-docs/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the Kittn API
+    content: Documentation for the Kenzap Cloud API
 ---

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to Kenzap Cloud API.
+You can use this API to access and manage data of your Cloud Space and installed Extensions.

-We have language bindings in Shell, Ruby, Python, and JavaScript!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+Extensions are building blocks of Kenzap Cloud allowing you to create progressive web 2.0/3.0 applications for businesses of all sizes.
+All extensions ar open source.
+Some examples are available on [Github](https://github.com/topics/kenzap-cloud).

-This example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+The purpose of Kenzap API is to speed up and simplify development time of complex applications as well as to bring highly performant and consistent user experience.

 # Authentication